Ludwig van Beethoven: Bonn 1782–1792

-The first period
+First period

-The conventional first period begins after Beethoven's arrival in Vienna in 1792.
-In the first few years he seems to have composed less than he did at Bonn, and his Piano Trios, op.1 were not published until 1795.
+The conventional first period began after Beethoven's arrival in Vienna in 1792.
+In the first few years, he seems to have composed less than he did at Bonn, and his Piano Trios, op.1 were not published until 1795.
 From this point onward, he had mastered the 'Viennese style' (best known today from Haydn and Mozart) and was making the style his own.
 His works from 1795 to 1800 are larger in scale than was the norm (writing sonatas in four movements, not three, for instance); typically he uses a scherzo rather than a minuet and trio; and his music often includes dramatic, even sometimes over-the-top, uses of extreme dynamics and tempi and chromatic harmony.
 It was this that led Haydn to believe the third trio of Op.1 was too difficult for an audience to appreciate.

 He also explored new directions and gradually expanded the scope and ambition of his work.
-Some important pieces from the early period are the first and second symphonies, the set of six string quartets Opus 18, the first two piano concertos, and the first dozen or so piano sonatas, including the famous Pathétique sonata, Op.
+Some important pieces from the early period are the first and second symphonies, the set of six string quartets Opus 18, the first two piano concertos, and the first twenty piano sonatas, including the famous Pathétique sonata, Op.
 13.

-The middle period
+Middle period

 His middle period began shortly after the personal crisis brought on by his recognition of encroaching deafness.
 It includes large-scale works that express heroism and struggle.
 Middle-period works include six symphonies (Nos.
 3–8), the last two piano concertos, the Triple Concerto and violin concerto, five string quartets (Nos.
-7–11), several piano sonatas (including the Waldstein and Appassionata sonatas), the Kreutzer violin sonata and his only opera, Fidelio.
+7–11), several piano sonatas (including the Op.
+53 and Op.
+57 sonatas), the Kreutzer violin sonata and his only opera, Fidelio.

 This period is sometimes associated with a heroic manner of composing, but the use of the term "heroic" has become increasingly controversial in Beethoven scholarship.
 The term is more frequently used as an alternative name for the middle period.
 The appropriateness of the term heroic to describe the whole middle period has been questioned as well: while some works, like the Third and Fifth Symphonies, are easy to describe as heroic, many others, like his Symphony No. 6, Pastoral or his Piano Sonata No. 24, are not.